Stacking Blocks – The Name

 Developmental Guidelines, Not Laws

 This can be an exhausting mindset to exist in.
 These guidelines are just that – guidelines for a child’s development.
 They are not meant to be a measure of absolutes.
 A typically developing child will exhibit the milestones in their development.
 If a couple items aren’t mastered here and there it’s really not a cause for major concern right away.
-Again, as a new parent, it’s hard not to dwell sometimes.
+As a new parent, it’s hard not to dwell sometimes.

 This seems like a good spot to take a brief pause and shout out a PSA.
 If you ever have any cause for concern with your child’s development, talk with their pediatrician right away.
 Don’t worry about being a paranoid, over protective parent, just do it.
 Bring up anything and everything, do it regularly and repeatedly, if you feel it’s necessary.
 You know your child best.

-When we first began trying, Declan just showed no interest in participating in any sort of structured activity.
+When we first began trying, he just showed no interest in participating in any sort of structured activity.
 He was really good at taking all the blocks out and scattering them on the floor but the interest stopped there.

 We would try modeling the actions for him.
 Mom would take a block and place it on another block.
 Dad would do the same.